geohackweek/vector/_episodes/04-xarray-dask.md

 - "understand best practices for reading and storing large gridded datasets"
 - "using multi-threading libraries to facilitate manipulation of larger-than-memory grids"
 keypoints:
-- dask integration with xarray allows you to work with large datasets that “fit on disk” rather than having to “fit in memory”.
+- dask integration with xarray allows you to work with large datasets that "fit on disk" rather than having to "fit in memory".
 - It is important to chunk the data correctly for this to work.
 ---